ndd21/PHYS281/docs/demo-python-terminal.md

 Out[4]: u'/home/matthew/myfiles'
 ```

+!!! note
-> Note: if you change directory within IPython and then `quit()` you will be back in the original
+    If you change directory within IPython and then `quit()` you will be back in the original
-> directory in which IPython was started.
+    directory in which IPython was started.

 You can access other shell commands by starting the prompt with an exclamation mark, e.g., to make a
 new directory you could use: